TrickBit/acso-krnl-utils/README.md

 at the time of writing was available here : https://gist.github.com/mdPlusPlus/031ec2dac2295c9aaf1fc0b0e808e21a

-The author thanks mdPlsPlus for his excellent contribution and hopes this code is/will be of use to him and looks forward to any contribution

 presonal note to mdPlusPlus:
-When I started this I had no intention of creating a new script there were many changes but I had planned to fork and mod. it all got out of hand and ended up soo far from the original that patching your original codes was no longer viable.
+When I started this I had no intention of creating a new script there were many changes but I had planned to fork and mod. it all got out of hand and ended up soo far from the original that patching your original code was no longer viable.
-I used your basic logic and smoothed out some of your code added a little more functionality (well sort of)
-This script is more about fast repeated runs trying to NOT always re-fetch the latest info and not always recompile or re-extract.
+I used your basic logic and went crazy.
+I added a some functionality (well sort of) This script is more about fast repeated runs trying to NOT always re-fetch the latest info and not always recompile or re-extract.
 I messed around with deb package naming as well
-I planned this as part of a suite that makes the patches and compiles the kernels I started down this path when Max Ehrlich  (https://gitlab.com/Queuecumber) announced that he's closed his project and I had a couple of compilation fails using your script - it was a config thing - not a script problem
+I planned this as part of a suite that makes the patches and compiles the kernels I started down this path when Max Ehrlich  (https://gitlab.com/Queuecumber) announced that he's closed his project and I had a couple of compilation fails

 I've accidentally pretty much excluded all non debian based building of the kernels and spent way to much time with the debian package side of things.